MichaelReza/Speare/README.md

 ### Variable Declaration and Assignment

-- Speare allows for both declaration and assignment of variables
+- Speare allows for only assignment of variables.
+You may not create variables with no value
 - Speare requires that you state the type of the variable you are creating

 <table>